richeney/azure-vwan-microhack/README.md

 * [Terraform](https://www.terraform.io/docs/cli/install/apt.html)
 * [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli-linux?pivots=apt)

-You can update all binaries and Azure CLI extensions with
+The following command will update all binaries and Azure CLI extensions in an Ubuntu distro.

 `sudo apt update && sudo apt upgrade --yes && az upgrade`

-You can use WSL2 in combination with the [Windows Terminal](https://aka.ms/terminal) as it will detect your installed distros, such as Ubuntu in the screenshot above.
+You can use WSL2 in combination with the [Windows Terminal](https://aka.ms/terminal) as it will detect your installed distros.

 ## Task 1: Deploy